 After we made them we discussed selling them at a stall and what price we should sell them at and I explained about profit.

-We then worked out from the cost of what I bought the beads for how much each bracelet would cost us to make and from their how much we would need to sell them for to make profit.
+We then worked out from the cost of what I bought the beads for how much each bracelet would cost us to make.
+From that we then worked out how much we would need to sell them for to make profit.

-This is a great activity to get them learning business skills from a young age, showing them how maths is important and used in everyday life and also to get them being creative.
+This is a great activity to get kids learning business skills from a young age.
+It shows them how maths is important and used in everyday life and also gets them to be creative.

 It doesn’t have to be bracelets you could make anything your children are interested in and then do this little activity.

 Write a silly rhyme

 My girls seemed to enjoy this activity especially as the rhymes they were writing were silly.
 Alexa at 8 year old just wrote a lot of 2 line rhymes but it got here thinking about words that rhyme.

 Lia and Bella at 10 and 12 years old managed to write a full silly rhyme each which they enjoyed as it gave them a giggle when writing.

 Like most children nowadays my girls are desperate to get a YouTube channel of their own.
 While I am not quite ready to let them have one just yet I used this to create a learning activity.
 I set them the task of coming up with a name for their channel and then creating a logo to go with it.